-The results are labeled '1 - 5 of 5 results'.
+The table has 5 rows labeled 1-5 of 5 results.
 The 'Result 2' button is highlighted.

 Using the ECL Playground

 ECL Playground is a tool hosted on an ESP server.
 A page runs in your browser, allowing you to access and execute self-contained ECL code on your HPCC Systems platform without the use of any other tools.
 The ECL Playground then shows you the results and the graph in your browser.
 The view is very similar to what the ECL IDE displays.